Kathryn Grayson: 1950s

 In 1950, Grayson was once again partnered with Lanza, and portrayed an opera singer in The Toast of New Orleans, and performed the Academy-Award-nominated song "Be My Love".
 While shooting the Madama Butterfly scene in the film, Lanza kept attempting to french kiss Grayson, which Grayson claimed was made even worse by the fact that Lanza would constantly eat garlic before shooting.
 Grayson went to costume designer Helen Rose, who sewed pieces of brass into Grayson's gloves.
 Any time Lanza attempted to french kiss her after that, she hit him with the brass-filled glove.

 For the premiere of the film in New Orleans, she was a guest at an auction selling the film's costumes.

 Grayson replaced June Allyson in the role of Ina Massine in 1951's Grounds for Marriage.
 She portrayed an opera singer with laryngitis, alongside Van Johnson who played her doctor and love interest.
 This was also her first non-singing role at MGM.
 Grayson's musical performances do appear in the film, but in the form of recordings.

-Grayson was next cast as Magnolia Hawks in the 1951 remake of the 1927 Hammerstein and Kern musical, Show Boat, alongside Howard Keel and Judy Garland who dropped out of production, and the role went to Ava Gardner.
+Grayson was next cast as Magnolia Hawks in the 1951 remake of the 1927 Hammerstein and Kern musical, Show Boat.
 Show Boat was the third-highest-grossing film of 1951, earning over $5.533 million.

 Grayson teamed again with Keel in the 1952 Technicolor musical Lovely to Look At, a remake of the 1935 Astaire and Rogers film Roberta.

 She was released to the Warner Brothers studio in January 1953, with the stipulation that she return to MGM for one more film.
 She returned to co-star for a third time with Howard Keel in her most acclaimed role, as Lilli Vanessi/Katharina in Kiss Me Kate, released in November 1953.
 The film was lavishly produced (the only musical other than Those Redheads from Seattle (1953) to be filmed in 3-D), with songs by Cole Porter, choreography by Hermes Pan, and musical direction by André Previn.